Animal Mintz Terpene Strain Profile | Get to Know Your Favorite Strain

 Its fragrant, sweet, herbal smell makes ocimene the perfect aromatic component for perfumes.
 A variety of fruits produce it, and it’s found in allspice (myrtle pepper) as well.
 You can add it to jerk seasonings for delicious barbeques, stews, chilis, and other meat dishes.

 Sabinene is a flavorful terpene derived from black pepper, basil, the Norway spruce, and nutmeg.
 It smells and tastes of fresh spice and citrus-like Grandma’s fresh pumpkin pie.
-Studies show Sabinene assists in natural detoxification, helps relieve cramps, and has antibacterial properties.
+Studies show Sabinene assists in detoxification, helps relieve cramps, and has antibacterial properties.
 It may also boast antioxidant and anti-inflammatory properties.

 Terpy terpinolene occurs in the tea tree, lilac, cumin, nutmeg, allspice, and apples.
 Woody overtones mesh with a subtle hint of citric sweetness.
 Studies recognize terpinolene as an antioxidant, and it also displays antifungal properties.

 Named for the Valencia orange, this terpene has the fruit’s iconic sweet, orangewood flavor.
 It also makes up a large part of the festive tastes of other citrus produce like grapefruits, tangerines, and nectarines.
-Lab results suggest valencene provides anti-inflammatory benefits and may work as a natural deterrent for insect pests.
+Lab results suggest valencene provides anti-inflammatory benefits and may work as a deterrent for insect pests.

 And it allows you to design and produce personalized: